 Cats are truly unique creatures.
 They are masters at hiding issues, and when they visit their veterinarian for a problem, it feels like Pandora’s box has been opened.
 Why?

 What can seem like a "simple" lesion can actually have multiple causes.
 This is especially true with cat allergies.
-The reason is possibly that cat allergies have not been well defined, and research is in its early stages.

 What Is Miliary Dermatitis?